VernonGrant/abbreviate.el/README.md

-**Abbreviates the word at point, using a predefined list of common programming abbreviations.** I made this package because I always forget certain abbreviations, and the abbreviations I use are not consistent across my projects.
-This package basically solves these issues.
+**Abbreviates the word at point, using a predefined list of common programming abbreviations.** I made this package because I always forget certain abbreviations, and the abbreviations I use are inconsistent across code bases.

 ![Abbreviate.el Demo](https://raw.githubusercontent.com/VernonGrant/abbreviate.el/main/img/demo.gif)

 ## Manual installation

-Clone this repository locally, and add the load path to your `.emacs`:
+Clone this repository, and add the load path to your `.emacs`:

 ```lisp
 (add-to-list 'load-path "/path/to/abbreviate.el/folder/")